Anemia in Children

 a common form of anemia, may be prevented by making sure your child gets enough iron

-- When your baby is breast fed he or she will get enough iron from the breast milk.
+Breastfeed your baby if possible.
+He or she will get enough iron from the breastmilk.

-- Cow’s milk does not provide enough iron.
+Don't give cow’s milk until after age 1.
+Cow’s milk does not have enough iron.
 It should not be given to babies until after

 1 year of age, when he or she is eating enough other food.